smscully/Management-Governance/Tagging Scripts/README.md

 + CloudFormation templates deployed via the AWS CLI
 + CloudFormation templates run in AWS CodePipeline

 Each of these methods is preferable to manually adding tags via the AWS Console or Tag Editor.
-Because JSON tag files can be reviewed and version-controlled, these methods described herein reduce the chances of tagging errors.
+Because JSON tag files can be reviewed and version-controlled, these methods described herein reduce the potential for tagging errors.

 ## Tagging Overview